dmbrmv/crossmodel-hydroperf-eprf/README.md

 # HydroEPRF

-HydroEPRF (Hydrological Ensemble Prediction Research Framework) is a modular, extensible Python toolkit for hydrological modeling, data preparation, and performance evaluation.
-It currently supports CatBoost-based machine learning models and the GR4J hydrological model with Optuna hyperparameter optimization.
-Planned additions include LSTM, HBV96, and ParFlow model implementations.
+HydroEPRF (Hydrological Ensemble Prediction Research Framework) is a modular, extensible Python toolkit for hydrological modeling, data preparation and performance evaluation.
+It currently includes CatBoost, GR4J and an LSTM implementation with static catchment attributes.
+Upcoming modules will add HBV96 and ParFlow models.

 ## Features